ronilaukkarinen/sublime-settings/README.md

 ## Settings for Sublime Text 3

+**Please note:** some of these are outdated in favor of [digitoimistodude/sublime-settings](https://github.com/digitoimistodude/sublime-settings).

 My settings, plugins and themes for Sublime Text.
 Copy, edit or overwrite desired files to your to `Packages/User/`.

 All files are symlinked to my Sublime Text Application Support folder, so settings are always up to date.